 Top / featured image: This is something I created in about 10 minutes for today’s ds106 Daily Create which asked us to add a caption to a Frederic Remington painting.
 The image is his 1906 painting Ridden Down which I found via Google Images search (filtered for licensed to reuse) at Wikiart.

-The post "Where a Silly Meme Daily Create Leads" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2016/02/silly-meme/) on February 13, 2016.
+The post "Where a Silly Meme Daily Create Leads" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2016/02/silly-meme/) on February 13, 2016.